 - Set a realistic budget and then stick to it.
 There are many different resources that can help you plan your spending.

-- Do not label the season as a time to cure past problems.
+- Don't label the season as a time to cure past problems.
+Try to enjoy the present moment and your loved ones around you.

 - Don’t be afraid to say no. That means don’t go to parties when you don’t really have time.
 Don’t take on events that will crowd your time.
 Don’t overextend yourself.